After sending 78 requests to transitional housing providers upon his parole, Daniel’s letters remained unanswered.

 251,000 people are incarcerated in various facilities across the State of Texas

-Our vision is that anyone who wants to work, regardless of their past, has the preparation, support network and skill set needed to find a job, stay employed, achieve economic stability on their way back home through our reentry programs in Dallas, Texas.
+Our vision is that anyone who wants to work, regardless of their past, has the preparation, support network and skill set needed to find a job, stay employed and achieve economic stability.